 - Do not store in closed containers.
 Keeping your toothbrush covered just aids the bacteria to have the perfect environment.

-Dr. Sierra, Dr. Lynn, Dr. Dawoud, and Dr. Weil are all available to answer any questions you may have about your child's toothbrush, dental habits, and their oral development.
+Dr. Sierra and Dr. Dawoud are all available to answer any questions you may have about your child's toothbrush, dental habits, and their oral development.
 If we don't see you before the holidays, we hope they are a special time for your family.